Proportional Dynamics in Exchange Economies: Convergence of lazy proportional dynamic

 \subsection{Convergence of Utilities}

 In this section we show that the utilities of the players converge for any valuations, initial configuration of the bids $b_{i,j}(0)$, and savings fractions $\alpha_i \in (0,1]$ of the players.
-We let $u_i^*$ denote the (unique) equilibrium utilities. \begin{theorem} For any initial non-degenerate bids, the utilities of the players in the lazy dynamic converge to the market equilibrium utilities $u_i^*$; that is, $\lim_{t \to \infty} u_i(t) = u_i^*$. \end{theorem} The high level idea is to show that a Lyapunov function for the dynamics is the Kullback-Leibler (KL) divergence between the vector with the bids and prices at a market equilibrium, and bids and budgets for the dynamic.
+We let $u_i^*$ denote the (unique) equilibrium utilities. \begin{theorem} For any initial non-zero bids, the utilities of the players in the dynamic converge to the market equilibrium utilities $u_i^*$, for any savings $\alpha_i$; that is, $\lim_{t \to \infty} u_i(t) = u_i^*$. \end{theorem} The high level idea is to show that a Lyapunov function for the dynamics is essentially the Kullback-Leibler (KL) divergence between the vector with the bids and prices at a market equilibrium, and bids and budgets for the dynamic.
 We let $p_i^*$ and $\xij^*$ denote some equilibrium price and allocation resp., and let $\bij^* = p_j^* \cdot \xij^*$.
 For each $i,j \in N$, define

 and